|Salary Negotiation: 32 Job Pay Tips|

 3. Don't show me the money.
 So when should you talk about the money if not at the outset?
 At the end?
 No, but nearer to the end.
 If you leave salary for last, you're likely to have little to bolster your chances.
 Keep a few cards up your sleeve.
 When salary is mentioned you want to be able to trade these cards in, in order to achieve your higher pay package.
 So if they want you to start next month and to work longer hours, keep these cards close to your chest and say "yes" only when it means you'll be earning more for it.
 Practice saying "we can talk about that" and "that's possible" rather than showing your tender underbelly by meekly saying "yes" to everything they ask of you.

 4. Get all offers in writing.
 You don't want to commit yourself or turn down other positions without first knowing exactly what is being offered.
 So don't make a decision before it's in writing.
 Remember that just because it's in writing, doesn't mean it's carved in stone.
-An offer in writing is a starting point for negotiation.
+This is likely their opening offer, unless you've negotiated together at length before the written offer.
+An offer in writing is often a starting point for negotiation.
 Compare their written offer with your meeting notes (you are taking detailed notes at the end of each meeting, aren't you?).

 5. BATNA.
 We said that negotiations should not merely be the choice of a binary yes or no decision.
 Give yourself options.
 In negotiations this is often referred to as your BATNA - a term first coined by Harvard's Project on Negotiation.
 The worst thing you can do is to interview for your dream job or that high rate position - and no other positions.
 The more job offers you have on the table, the easier it is for you to say "no thanks", or to negotiate without being hijacked by your emotions.
 So if 2 options are too few, is a hexadecimal range of choices too many?
 Probably.
 Have at least 3 attractive options, whilst having more offers is only going to strengthen your negotiating position, you will stretch your time researching each job and attending the interviews.
 Having other potential options at the time of the interview is the greatest source of power at your disposal, and gives you room or latitude within which to negotiate.
 If they really want or need you, they're not going to let you waltz into the arms of their competitors, are they?